CommandDash/commanddash/README.md

 #### From Instruction
 Refactor widgets and logic both with this command.

-`FlutterGPT Refactor: From Instructions`
+command: `FlutterGPT Refactor: From Instructions`

 #### Fix Errors
 Pass your runtime errors and get fixed code back.

-`FlutterGPT Refactor: Fix Errors`
+command: `FlutterGPT Refactor: Fix Errors`

 ## Requirements
 1. You'll need an [OpenAI account](https://platform.openai.com) with a valid API key.
 For more information on obtaining an API key, please visit the [OpenAI API documentation](https://platform.openai.com/docs/).

 ## Getting Started

-1. After installing the extensions, please visit your VSCode setttings, search for `fluttergpt.apiKey` and paste the (OPENAI API Key)[https://platform.openai.com/account/api-keys].
+1. After installing the extensions, please visit your VSCode setttings, search for `fluttergpt.apiKey` and paste the [OPENAI API Key](https://platform.openai.com/account/api-keys).

 2. To get started, select any piece of your dart code, open VSCode command pallete and search for `FlutterGPT`.
 You'll see all available commands.
 Details below.